0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/request-api-guide.md

     ```
 Generate a request to proof that satisfies certain requirements.

-`id` represents the request id: ideally, in production, it should be a unique value for each request. `circuit_id` represents the identifier of the circuit used by the user to generate the requested proof: it can be either `credentialAtomicQuerySig` or `credentialAtomicQueryMTP`.
-In this case, the user has to provide a proof that he/she owns a claim issued by the `allowedIssuer` of schema `type` **KYCCountryOfResidenceCredential** described in `url`.
-This claim contains details of the country of residence of the receiver.
-In this scenario, the user has to prove that the value contained in the attribute `countryCode` is not in `nin` 840, 120, 340, 509.
+`ID` represents the request id: ideally, in production, it should be a unique value for each request. `CircuitID` represents the identifier of the circuit that the user must use to generate the requested proof: [here](https://github.com/iden3/go-circuits/blob/39e45740df5eba9c70acfb1d89cc72f3285aadf8/circuits.go#L13) you can find a reference to the available circuits.

+In this case, the user has to provide a proof that he/she owns a claim issued by the `allowedIssuer` of schema `type` **KYCAgeCredential** described in the url provided in `context`.
+This claim contains details in its `credentialSubject` of the birthday of the receiver.
+In this scenario, the user has to prove that the value contained in the attribute `birthday` is less than `lt` 20010101, namely that the user was born before 01/01/2000.

+An additional optional field that can be included in the query is `skipClaimRevocationCheck`.
+By setting it to `true`, the user doesn't need to provide the proof of the revocation of the claim, which would otherwise be provided by default.
+This is useful for claims that are still useful even if they have been revoked.
+For example, a claim that states that a user is an employee of Google, is still useful even if it has been revoked after the user left the company and the claim was revoked.

+    ```go
+    mtpProofRequest.Query = map[string]interface{}{
+    ...
+    "skipClaimRevocationCheck": true,
+    ...
+    }
+    ```

+Further examples of query-based requests can be found [here](https://github.com/iden3/auth-flow-demo/blob/feature/support-auth-v2/server/go/app/handlers/auth.go#L91)

 > Check out our [Query Language guide](./zk-query-language.md) to design any type of query request you can think of!